strawberry-graphql/strawberry-django/docs/guide/optimizer.md

 - `strawberry_django.get_hint_value(...)` reads that value back inside the resolver.
 - `strawberry_django.get_field_arguments(info)` resolves the current
-  selection's arguments, in both the hint callable and the resolver.
+  selection's coerced arguments inside the hint callable.

 See each helper's docstring for the exact arguments and lookup order.